-When Valley Processing first started operations 32 years ago, their first product was concentrated apple & grape juices and continues to be one of their specialties.
-They have state-ofthe-art equipment which takes the single strength juice and concentrates it using heat under pressure.
+When Valley Processing first started operations 33 years ago, their first product was concentrated apple & grape juices and continues to be one of their specialties.
+They have state-of-the-art equipment which takes the single strength juice and concentrates it using heat under pressure.
 The end product is a heavy syrup shipped by tanker trucks in 52 gallon drums or 5 gallon pails to their customers.

-Independent Foods is a food processing facility in Sunnyside that processes local pears, apples and cherries.
+Independent Foods (which has been acquired by Seneca) is a food processing facility in Sunnyside that processes local pears, apples and cherries.
 In 1974, Independent Foods became the first industry to utilize the Port of Sunnyside's Industrial Waste Water Treatment Facility, discharging 83,649 cubic feet.
 In 2012, they discharged 6.4 million cubic feet of waste water making them the 2nd largest user of our treatment plant.

 Yakima Chief is one of the world's leading hop merchants providing products and services to brewery customers around the globe.
 The locally-owned company's production facilities are located at its headquarters, here in Sunnyside, including a state-of-the-art CO2 extract plant, two hop pellet mills, and cold storage warehousing capacity for almost 20 million lbs. of leaf hops.
-Yakima Chief has sales offices located in Brussels and Hong Kong providing sales and services to our international customers.
+Yakima Chief has sales offices located in Europe and Asia providing sales and services to our international customers.